Ghost imaging as loss estimation: Quantum versus classical schemes: BENCHMARKING THERMAL GI

 where the thermal profile is given by the photon-number probability

+Each thermal mode is taken to have mean photon number $n_{th}$, so that, on average, $\bar{n}=n_{th}/2$ photons per mode reach the object, and allow for $M$ repetitions of the measurement such that $\bar{n}M = N_{\rm tot}$, to compare strategies with the same number of total resources.
+Near-optimal working conditions are for $\bar{n} \sim 1$, as verified numerically.
+We should remark that this comparison is carried out against the post-selected scheme of quantum metrology.

-The thermal state is splitted in balanced beam-splitter and, as in the experiment described in Fig. 1 of the main text, one half of the beam reaches the filter and then the bucket detector, while the other half reaches the analysis apparatus.
-The key quantity needed to evaluate the classical benchmark for ghost imaging, that is the error that one would obtain in estimating the set of transmittivities $\{T_k \}$ describing the filter is the joint conditional probability $P(n_1, n_2 | \{T_k\})$ of detecting $n_1$ and $n_2$ photons respectively in the bucket detector and in the frequency analyzer. \\ Let us now consider what happens in the single-mode scenario, after the $50/50$ beam splitter, and after passing through the filter at trasmittivity $T_k$.
-The probability of observing $n_1$, $n_2$ and $n_0$ respectively in the first arm, in the second arm of the interferometer, and in the {\em virtual} mode $'0'$, coupled to the arm $`1'$ via the filter, can be readily obtained and reads
+The thermal state is split in a balanced beam-splitter and, as in the experiment described in Fig.\ref{fig:setup}, one half of the beam reaches the filter and then the bucket detector, while the other half reaches the analysis apparatus.
+The key quantity needed to evaluate the classical benchmark for ghost imaging, that is the error that one would obtain in estimating the same set of transmittivities $\{T_k \}$ describing arm 1, is the joint conditional probability $P_k(n_1, n_2 | \{T_i\})$ of detecting $n_1$ photons in the bucket detector, and $n_2$ photons in the mode $k$ via the detector placed after the frequency analyzer.